 Do I require travel insurance for Everest Base Camp Hiking for 10 days?

 Trekking in the Himalayas is adventurous but can also be dangerous.
 That is why you do need travel insurance before undergoing any type of trekking or adventure activity in Nepal.
-Unfortunately in Nepal, there is no such facility available and travelers are required to take on travel insurance from their respected countries or online.
+Unfortunately in Nepal, there is no such facility available and travelers are required to take on travel insurance from their respective countries or online.
 When trekking in the Everest region it is mandatory to have insurance that covers emergency helicopter evacuation, as it is a remote area with no road access the only means of emergency rescue is by helicopter.
 This will be required if suffering from AMS Acute Mountain Sickness or if any type of accident has occurred that requires emergency rescue.

-Alpine Eco Trek does recommend you leave a copy of your insurance with your next of kin and to make sure that the insurance covers all the activities that you want to participate in.
+Alpine Eco Trek does recommend you leave a copy of your insurance with your next of kin to make sure that the insurance covers all the activities that you want to participate in.

 Are there any safety measures while trekking to Everest Base Camp for 10 days?

-Traveler’s safety is one of our main priorities during the 10-day EBC tour with Alpine Eco Trek.
-With over 20 years of trekking experience, we carefully plan out all of our trekking routes to provide the safest and accessible routes.
+Traveler safety is one of our main priorities during the 10-day EBC tour with Alpine Eco Trek.
+With over 20 years of trekking experience, we carefully plan out all of our trekking routes to provide the safest and most accessible routes.
 Making enough stops for resting and holding acclimatization days to get used to the high altitudes is a basic safety precaution.
-While crossing high passes, descending slippery slopes, traversing landslide areas and crisscrossing over rivers our trekking team is always with you every step of the way.
+While crossing high passes, descending slippery slopes, traversing landslide areas, and crisscrossing over rivers our trekking team is always with you every step of the way.
 Before undergoing any type of trek, our team holds an informative trek preparation with you to ensure all the gear is in order and our travelers are well aware of what is going to happen during the trek.

 Smaller groups, better service.
 This is one of our main mottos at Alpine Eco Trek.
-Taking up to max 16 persons during our trek we can focus more on every individual's needs and provide everybody with detailed information about the area and the surrounding mountains.
+Taking up to a max of 16 persons during our trek we can focus more on every individual's needs and provide everybody with detailed information about the area and the surrounding mountains.
 Meet new people by joining in on groups to make up a total of 16 trekkers.
 This lets you meet other trekkers from across the world and can greatly improve your trekking experience in Nepal.

 Private Trips or Group Joining:

 Not a fan of joining up with others for a trek in Nepal?
 Don’t worry Alpine Eco Trek also organizes private tours and treks that can make up for a more unique experience.
 Although the cost might be a bit higher to travel solo the experience is less crowded than traveling in a group.
-Just let us known during your booking confirmation.
+Just let us know during your booking confirmation.
 More a fan of joining up with others?
 Then we do advise you to choose ‘join a group’ during your booking.
 Have a look at the available dates in our fixed departure section and check out the group availability.
 Trekking in the Himalayas is a great way to meet new people and cultures, Alpine Eco Trek can also make customized or tailor-made itineraries that better suit your travel needs.